anki-geo/ultimate-geography/CONTRIBUTING.md

 - governance information - e.g. _Overseas territory of the United Kingdom_ (Cayman Islands)
 - statehood information - e.g. _Independent state claimed by Moldova_ (Transnistria)
 - alternative and former country names - e.g. _Also known as Timor-Leste_ (East Timor)
-- in rare cases only, general knowledge information - see Melanasia for an example
+- in rare cases only, general knowledge information - see Melanesia for an example

 The content of this field should be concise and consistent across notes.
 It may differ between languages, notably when dealing with alternative names.